vishal2github/noAdvancedJava/Theoretical_Notes/Framework/Spring_framework.md

 ### **IOC**

-+ It stands for "Inversion of Control".
++ It stands for **Inversion of Control**.

 + Spring framework is based on IOC principle.

++ IOC is a design principle where instead of program controlling how objects are created and used, the control is given to a framework _(like Spring)_ to manage the objects.

++ IoC makes code more organized and flexible by allowing Spring to manage how objects are created and connected.

++ IoC is implemented through a concept called **Dependency Injection (DI)**.

+  + Spring manages objects _(called beans)_.

+  + Spring creates these objects and gives them to the parts of program that need them.

 <br>

 ### **Object dependencies**

-+ There could be a "tight coupling" as well as "loose coupling" between object dependencies.
++ There could be a **tight coupling** as well as **loose coupling** between object dependencies.

 + **Scenario example:** If methods of class "AA" will be called by methods of class "BB", then one can say obejct of class "AA" will be dependency of object of class "BB".